NAPS team

 NAPS team is an Italian independent video game studio based in Messina, Sicily.
 They work mostly in the home computer and console market.
-It's the oldest running Italian game development studio.
+It is the oldest-running Italian game development studio.

 History

 The company was established as a game developing house in 1993 by Fabio Capone and Domenico Barba.

 Like many software houses established in the 1990s, their first market was on the 16-bit Amiga.

 In 2016, the company started work on the game Iron Wings.
 The company used Kickstarter to raise funds.
 Completed in 2017, it features aerial warfare and is set in World War II.

 In 2018, Gekido: Kintaro's Revenge was re-released for the Nintendo Switch, PlayStation 4 and Xbox One.

 Baldo: The Guardian Owls, a role-playing video game inspired by The Legend of Zelda series, but with a graphic style inspired by the animated films produced by Studio Ghibli, was announced in 2019.